2016 City Council Chairman Kemp Conrad (center) with other members

-Kemp currently serves as Chairman of the Public Safety and Homeland Security committee and is Vice Chairman of the Public Works, Transportation & General Services committee.
-He also serves on the Economic Development, Tourism & Technology, Memphis Light, Gas & Water, and Public Services & Neighborhood committees.
-Kemp is also the council liaison to the Airport Authority and the Civilian Law Enforcement Review Board.
-His super district represents half of the city – approximately 300,000 people.
+Kemp currently serves as Chairman of the Memphis City Council, elected unanimously by his peers.
+Kemp is also the council liaison to the Airport Authority and his super district represents half of the city – approximately 300,000 people.

 A native of Atlanta Georgia, Kemp put down roots in Memphis upon graduating from Rhodes College in 1996 with a BA in History and was inducted into Phi Alpha Theta, the International History Honor Society.
-In 2002, working his way through business school, he earned his MBA from the Owen Graduate School of Management at Vanderbilt University, one of the top business schools in the nation.
+Working his way through business school, he earned his MBA in 2002 from the Owen Graduate School of Management at Vanderbilt University, one of the top business schools in the nation.

-Since Kemp joined the firm as President of Asset Services six years ago, revenues have increased 215% (36% per annum), net income has quadrupled, employee growth has doubled, 20,000,000 SF of product has been added, and the firm won the prestigious Memphis Business Journal “Small Business of the Year Award” in 2010.
-The firm was named by The Commercial Appeal as a Top Employer in 2013 – and the only real estate firm on the list.
+The firm won the prestigious Memphis Business Journal “Small Business of the Year Award” in 2010 and was named by The Commercial Appeal as a Top Employer in 2013, 2014, and 2015.
+Each year, the firm has been the only commercial real estate firm on the list.

 In addition to leading the Asset Services Business, Kemp’s Global Portfolio Solutions Team handles the real estate needs of long term clients with a global footprint of approximately 20MM SF.
-Kemp has completed transactions in thirty-two states and ten countries.
-He has also completed a wide range of strategic planning and transaction assignments with a focus on creative deal-making focusing on benchmark and metric creation and measurement.
-Prior to joining the firm, he was the Memphis City Leader for Trammell Crow Co.
-Kemp’s unique position brings the tenant and landlord perspective to the table for his clients.
+Kemp has completed transactions in thirty-two states and fifteen countries.

-Kemp's passion for the community has led him to serve on the Board of the National Civil Rights Museum and the Emerge Memphis Business Incubator.
-He is also a former Trustee of the National Civil Rights Museum.
+Prior to being elected to the Council, Kemp's passion for the community led him to serve on the Board of the National Civil Rights Museum and the Emerge Memphis Business Incubator.
 Kemp is also a former member of the Phoenix Club of Memphis - a fraternal organization that raises money for the Boys and Girls Clubs of Greater Memphis.
-While earning his MBA at Vanderbilt in Nashville, Kemp founded the Phoenix Club of Nashville, which now rivals the Memphis organization in membership and fundraising.
+While earning his MBA at Vanderbilt in Nashville, Kemp co-founded the Phoenix Club of Nashville, which now rivals the Memphis organization in membership and fundraising.
 He is also a former board member of the Riverfront Development Corporation, a founding member of Mpact Memphis, and the first Chairman of the "Leadership Pillar", where he was successful in obtaining prestigious non-profit and governmental board positions for diverse Mpact members.
 In 2001, at the age of 27, he was named to the Memphis Business Journal's "Top 40 Under 40" for community and business achievements.

 Kemp served on the Board of Directors of Partners in Public Education and Kemp has invested his time by serving some of our most vulnerable and precious assets - the Kids of Hope House, where he served as a board member.
 Hope House was founded by the Junior League of Memphis and is a day care and early childhood education center for kids that are infected or affected by HIV/AIDS.
 From his work at PIPE and Hope House, he learned first-hand the importance of parental involvement in our schools and the importance of early childhood education.